tomjoht/tomjoht.github.io/_posts/2021/5/2021-05-15-life-experiments-two-hours-of-exercise.md

 <img style="border:1px solid #dedede; max-width: 350px" src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/afternoonridev2.png" alt="Google Fit, normal reading" />

 This is much more expected and reflective of the ride.
 Overall, I like the idea of points, as it encourages more active exercise.

-The promotion of points instead of calories burned seems similar to the embrace of "steps."
+Note that the promotion of points instead of calories burned seems similar to the idea of "steps."
 It seems like getting your 10,000 steps in for the day was all the rage (more than burning 1,000 calories or something).
-So whether steps or points, there's definitely a trend against directly measuring calories burned.
+Whether steps or points, there's definitely a trend against directly measuring calories burned.

-Even among fitness trackers, there's often a strong discrepency of stats.
+Whether you measure heart points, steps, or calories burned, it's really challenging to get accurate results.
+Even among fitness trackers, there's often a strong discrepency.
 Here's a comparison for a 5 mile walk using both Google Fit:

 <img style="border:1px solid #dedede; max-width: 350px" src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/eveningwalkgooglefit.png" alt="Google Fit for five mile walk" />